-An ethnicity module will be incorporated into an ongoing national longitudinal study of NHS staff (NHS CHECK, www.nhscheck.org) to assess health and work outcomes by ethnicity over an 18-month period.
-The survey will capture existing and emerging ethnic inequalities in mental and occupational outcomes between White British and ethnic minority staff during and after COVID-19.
+An ethnicity module was incorporated into an ongoing national longitudinal study of NHS staff (NHS CHECK, www.nhscheck.org) to assess health and work outcomes by ethnicity over an 18-month period.
+The survey captured existing and emerging ethnic inequalities in mental and occupational outcomes between White British and ethnic minority staff during and after COVID-19.

-Interviews (telephone/online) will also be carried out with ethnic minority staff with three samples:
+Interviews were also carried out with ethnic minority staff with three samples:

 - NHS CHECK sample of ethnic minority health and social care staff recruited from NHS CHECK Trusts across the UK.

 - Pre/post COVID-19 TIDES sample of London-based nurses and healthcare assistants who have previously completed interviews as part of the TIDES Phase 1.

 - TIDES senior management sample.

 The interviews explored how COVID-19 affected mental and physical health and occupational outcomes, the impact of COVID-19 on experiences of discrimination, bullying and harassment during and post COVID-19, and the structural factors underpinning elevated adversity for ethnic minority staff during COVID-19.